Description

 - Freeze Before Baking: Freeze scone dough wedges on a plate or baking sheet for 1 hour.
 Once relatively frozen, you can layer them in a freezer-friendly bag or container.
 Bake from frozen, adding a few minutes to the bake time.
 Or thaw overnight, then bake as directed.

 - Freeze After Baking: Freeze the baked and cooled scones before topping with icing.
-I usually freeze in a freezer-friendly bag or container.
 To thaw, leave out on the counter for a few hours or overnight in the refrigerator.
-Warm in the microwave for 30 seconds or on a baking sheet in a 300 Degrees F oven for 10 minutes.
+Warm in the microwave for 15-20 seconds or on a baking sheet in a 300°F oven for 10 minutes.

 - Cuisine: American